Back to all posts

 What the data said

 In month eight, we ran a retrospective on signup cohorts.
-The question was simple: what's the best predictor of whether a new account becomes a paying customer?
+The question was simple: what best predicts whether a new account becomes a paying customer?

 The answer was not whether they'd entered a credit card.
-It was whether they'd completed their first setup — whether they'd connected AIVA to a real data source and had a real conversation with it.
+It was whether they'd completed first setup — connected AIVA to a real data source and had a real conversation with it.

-Meanwhile, the card requirement was reducing signup volume.
+Meanwhile, the card requirement was suppressing signup volume.
 We ran a three-week A/B test removing it.
 Signups increased 340%.

 The maths